 - Repeat step 3 for the second Processing Tube.
-Wait 2 minutes (but no longer than 5 minutes) and then proceed to Step 5. - 5.
-Uncap and pick up one of the Processing Tubes.
-Add 6 drops of Reagent 1B; then cap the tube and invert 2 to 3 times.
-Repeat for the second Processing Tube. - 6.
-Solution will turn orange or red-orange.
+4. - Wait 2 minutes (but no longer than 5 minutes) and then proceed to Step 5.

+Pick up one of the Processing Tubes and add 6 drops of Reagent 1A.

+6. Solution will turn orange or red-orange.
 Proceed directly to Performing the Test